maxzhang666/userscript-metadata-webpack-plugin/readme.md

-# userscript-metadata-webpack-plugin
+# userscript-metadata-rollup-plugin

-`userscript-metadata-webpack-plugin` is a webpack plugin to generate userscript metadata comments for UserScript.
+`userscript-metadata-rollup-plugin` is a webpack plugin to generate userscript metadata comments for UserScript.

 require: